marcusoftnet/marcusoftnet.github.io/_posts/2010-01-28-aspnet-mvc-structuremap-and-tdd.md

 href="http://haacked.com/archive/2008/07/14/make-routing-ignore-requests-for-a-file-extension.aspx"
 target="_blank">favicon-problem though</a>.

-Again – i use <a href="https://www.hibernate.org/343.html"
+Again – I use <a href="https://www.hibernate.org/343.html"
 target="_blank">NHibernate</a> and
 <a href="http://fluentnhibernate.org/" target="_blank">Fluent
 NHibernate</a> which so much nicer than the XML-stuff.
 The critics to